"*" indicates required fields

 It is recommended that you rest for a few days after surgery.
 You will be given eye drops to use at home and your eyes will be checked the following day at your post-operative appointment.

 Your vision will fluctuate for at least 6 weeks.
-However, once the corneal cells regenerate, you can expect the same visual benefits as would be achieved with LASIK or SMILE.
+However, once the corneal cells regenerate, you can expect the same visual benefits as would be achieved with LASIK or SMILE pro.

-SMILE® is a registered trademark of Carl Zeiss Meditec
+SMILE® and SMILE® pro are registered trademarks of Carl Zeiss Meditec

 The information on this page is general in nature.
 All medical and surgical procedures have potential benefits and risks.
 Consult your ophthalmologist for specific medical advice.